dhruviturakhia12/Django-Practice-Repo/README.md

 <h1>About Repository</h1>

-This repository is for practicing Django from very basic and exploring its features and functionalities.<br> It contains some dummy projects that I have created for understanding Django structure.<br>You will find different apps made using python and Django.<br> You can run it using **python manage.py runserver** on localhost.<br> Images are added as per differnt branches to compare the output.<br>
+This repository is for practicing Django from very basic and exploring its features and functionalities.<br> It contains some dummy projects that I have created for understanding Django structure.<br>

+<h1>About Project</h1>
+This app contains a form which includes various users field.<br>
+It is linked with admin site of Django.
+It displays all data of users and it is made using customise authentication and not the default Django one.